ebyhr/presto-1/docs/src/main/sphinx/connector/bigquery.rst

 ^^^^^^^^^^^^^^^^^^

 The connector has a preliminary support for reading from `BigQuery views
-<https://cloud.google.com/bigquery/docs/views-intro>`_.
+<https://cloud.google.com/bigquery/docs/views-intro>`_ and `BigQuery materialized views
+<https://cloud.google.com/bigquery/docs/materialized-views-intro>`_.
 Please note there are
 a few caveats:

 * BigQuery views are not materialized by default, which means that the